-These Application Notes describe the steps used to configure Session Initiation Protocol (SIP) trunking between Sunrise Business Voice Direct SIP Trunk and an Avaya SIP-enabled enterprise solution.
-The Avaya solution consists of the following: Avaya Communication Server 1000 R7.65 (CS1000); Avaya Aura ® Session Manager R7.0 (Session Manager) and Avaya Session Border Controller for Enterprise R7.1 (Avaya SBCE).
+These Application Notes describe the steps used to configure Session Initiation Protocol (SIP) trunking between Swisscom Enterprise SIP service and an Avaya SIP-enabled enterprise solution.
+The Avaya solution consists of the following: Avaya Communication Server 1000 R7.6 (CS1000); Avaya Aura ® Session Manager R7.0 (Session Manager) and Avaya Session Border Controller for Enterprise R7.1 (Avaya SBCE).
 Note that the shortened names shown in brackets will be used throughout the remainder of the document.
-Customers using this Avaya SIP-enabled enterprise solution with Sunrise Business Voice Direct SIP Trunk are able to place and receive PSTN calls via a dedicated Internet connection and the SIP protocol.
+Customers using this Avaya SIP-enabled enterprise solution with Swisscom Enterprise SIP service are able to place and receive PSTN calls via a dedicated Internet connection and the SIP protocol.
 This converged network solution is an alternative to traditional PSTN trunks.
 This approach generally results in lower cost for the enterprise customer.